 Black History Month

-In recognition of this special month, WCNY is delving into the lives of Black Americans who have left indelible marks on history through their artistry, professional accomplishments, and community activism.
+In honor of this special month, WCNY celebrates the lives of Black Americans who have made lasting contributions to history through their artistry, professional achievements, and community activism.

-Join us for special programming all month long that shines a spotlight on the impactful stories and inspiring achievements of Black Americans who have played a crucial role in shaping American history and culture.
+Join us throughout the month for special programming that highlights the powerful stories and inspiring accomplishments of Black Americans who have helped shape American history and culture.

 Becoming Frederick Douglass